 He is, I would guesstimate, in his mid-60s — he has thinning, grey hair, and a craggy face that's seen better days.
 He's always in good spirits, always wants to chat in the hallway, or on the street.
 So what's annoying about that?
 Let me repeat: He's always in good spirits, always wants to chat in the hallway, or on the street.

 He never introduced himself or asked our names, like normal people might do.
 He never started a conversation with an ordinary line like, "Nice day today, eh?" or "How are you doing?"
-No, he always began with inquiries we considered intrusive, like, "Where are you going?"
+No, he always began with inquiries we consider intrusive, like, "Where are you going?"
 Or, "What are you two doing today?"

-When Steph and I were new to the building and we were trying to get along with this neighbor, I answered his questions a few times.
+When Steph and I were new to the building and we were trying to get along with our neighbors, I answered his questions a few times.
 I don't remember what he asked about, but I remember regretting that I had answered.
 You don't want to encourage this guy to talk more, to ask more questions.
 He had a real knack for making us uncomfortable.
 Maybe "knack" isn't the right word.
 It's more like, he had the intent of making us uncomfortable.

 He spends his summers in Madison, and winters in Florida — so we could go months without seeing him, and then, just as we were hoping he'd moved away or died, he'd ride past us on his bicycle, and wave, and brake, and start asking questions we didn't want to answer.
 We decided that he had never been a detective — he was too clumsy and overbearing with his questions — but that as a cop, he'd always wanted to be a detective.
 So now, in his retirement, he was "detecting."